hassie-dash/NewsAPI.NET/README.md

 ===========
 [![Build Status](https://travis-ci.org/hassie-dash/NewsAPI.NET.svg?branch=master)](https://travis-ci.org/hassie-dash/NewsAPI.NET)

 NewsAPI.NET is a asynchronous API wrapper around News API.
 It is based on their new v2 API and is a work in progress.
-At the moment, only the top headlines endpoint has been implemented.
+At the moment, the top headlines and news sources endpoint has been implemented.
 It is written in NET Standard 1.1.

 NuGet
 -----
 This library is available on NuGet, under the package name Hassie.NET.API.NewsAPI.
-The current version is 1.0.1.
+The current version is 2.0.0.

 Example usage
 -------------